f0uriest/quadax/README.rst

 quadax is a library for numerical quadrature and integration using JAX.

-- Globally adaptive Gauss-Konrod quadrature for smooth integrands (similar to ``scipy.integrate.quad``)
+- Globally adaptive Gauss-Konrod and Clenshaw-Curtis quadrature for smooth integrands (similar to ``scipy.integrate.quad``)
 - Adaptive tanh-sinh quadrature for singular or near singular integrands.
-- Quadrature from sampled values using trapezoidal, simpsons, and higher order rules.
+- Quadrature from sampled values using trapezoidal and Simpsons methods.

 Coming soon:

+- Specifying breakpoints in the domain
+- Custom JVP/VJP rules
-- N-D quadrature (cubature) via iterated 1-D rules, sparse grids, and QMC methods
+- N-D quadrature (cubature) via iterated 1-D rules
+- Sparse grids
+- QMC methods
-- Integration with weight functions.
+- Integration with weight functions

 Installation
 ============